-Registration is now open for DMA's popular summer camps for kids aged 10-13.
-In the production camps, participants will learn how to produce a program in DMA's television studio, including storyboarding, operating cameras and sound equipment, and media literacy training.
+Registration closes soon for DMA's popular summer camps for kids aged 10-13, and there are still a few slots open.
+In the production camps, participants learn how to produce a program in DMA's television studio, including storyboarding, operating cameras and sound equipment, and media literacy training.
 New this summer, campers will be able to take advantage of DMA's brand-new HD Field Cameras.
 They will also get an introduction to the radio booth at KDRT 95.7 FM, DMA's low-power community radio station.